 These are US banks that predominantly serve US customers.
 You'll probably need to visit the US to open an account with a traditional US bank.

 Local banks operate within a particular state or region.
 They're suitable for local people who won't be banking or using their cards outside their local area very often.
 Local banks are unlikely to open an account from overseas.

 This is a bank in your home country that's partnered with a US bank.
 A correspondent bank may set up an account in the US overseas, even if they are not an international bank.
 Get in touch with your home bank to find out if they have such partnerships.

 What documentation do I need to open a bank account in the US?

-The documents you’re required to show to open an account will vary from one bank to the next and will depend on whether you’re applying online or in person.
+Required documents to open an account will vary from one bank to the next and will depend on whether you're applying online or in person.